-© Two years later, Bly's taste for adventure kicked into high gear when she read Jules Verne's 1873 novel, Around the World in 80 Days, in which the male protagonist accepts a challenge to travel the globe in so many days.
-Bly was convinced she could beat this fictional record, and she did, finishing the trip in just 72 days and setting a world record.
-Later in life, Bly returned to journalism, covering the women's suffrage movement and World War I.
+^(B) Two years later, Bly's taste for adventure kicked into high gear when she read Jules Verne's 1873 novel, Around the World in 80 Days, in which the male protagonist accepts a challenge to travel the globe in so many days.
+Bly was convinced she could beat this fictional record, and she did, finishing the trip in just 72 days and setting a world record in the process.
+Later in life, the indefatigable Bly returned to journalism, covering the women's suffrage movement and World War I.

-• Stanhope's adventure began when the Turkish government granted her permission to excavate in Ashkelon, an ancient city where astonishing treasures were supposedly buried.
+© Stanhope's adventure began when the Turkish government granted her permission to excavate in Ashkelon, an ancient city where astonishing treasures were supposedly buried.
 The Turks routinely denied other Westerners this request, but Stanhope was a persuasive woman.
-Unfortunately, she never found any treasures there.
-However, she did unearth rare antiquities, and her dig sparked international archaeological interest in the region.
+Unfortunately, she never found any treasures there, but she did unearth rare antiquities, and her dig sparked international archaeological interest in the region.

+During the journey, Baret helped Commerson collect over 6,000 botanical specimens.
+And some historians credit her, and her alone, with discovering the bougainvillea plant in Brazil and bringing its seeds back to Europe.
 Even so, Commerson received all the credit.
 And when shipmates on the Étoile discovered that Jean was really Jeanne, it's believed that Commerson lied, proclaiming he'd been duped as well.
 To this day, 70 plants, insects, and mollusks bear Commerson's name only.